Recycling deals

 The AI analyzes deal notes and history to suggest a reason.
 It’s often right, but not always.
 If you know something the AI doesn’t — maybe you had a conversation that wasn’t logged — override the suggestion.

 When should you follow up?
-The form suggests a date based on the recycle reason’s default timing:
+The form suggests a date:

 • “No available budget” might suggest 6 months